okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ### Datasets (`data/`)

 Here we explain what are the datasets inside `data/`.
-They are not part of this repository, but downloaded with the scripts from `src/`.
+They are not part of this repository, but can be downloaded with [serenata_toolbox](https://github.com/datasciencebr/serenata-toolbox).
 Most files are `.xz` compressed CSV.
 All files are named with a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date suffix.

 1. `data/YYYY-MM-DD-current-year.xz`, `data/YYYY-MM-DD-last-year.xz` and `data/YYYY-MM-DD-previous-years.xz`: Datasets from the _Quota for Exercising Parliamentary Activity_; for details on its variables and meaning, check `data/YYYY-MM-DD-ceap-datasets.md`.